 BioHouston is a trusted source of information and resources about Houston's biotechnology industry.
 Our programs and resources help connect people with the information they need about the industry.

 This award is given out annually at our Texas Life Science Forum to recognize an emerging life science company from Texas that has demonstrated exceptional innovation and potential to commercialize an important product.
-Sensulin, LLC was the winner of the 2013 Michael E. DeBakey Award.
-Sensulin is developing the first true once-a-day insulin for type I/II diabetes.Sensulin™ may eliminate the need for basal & prandial insulin, offer a substantial improvement in the standard of care, and most importantly, give those with diabetes a chance at a normal life.
+Adient Medical was the winner of the 2014 Michael E. DeBakey Award.
+Adient's Mission is the development of orthopedic and cardiovascular implantable absorbable devices with the premise that devices should perform reliably for an intended duration and then simply vanish with intervention.